varunkumardev/amitmerchant1990.github.io/_posts/2020-09-12-class-based-model-factories-in-laravel-8.md

 Laravel 8's model factories are class-based.
 Meaning, you'll have now more control over things which was not possible in previous versions.

-For comparison, before Laravel 8, model factories are nothing but some PHP files.
+For comparison, before Laravel 8, model factories were nothing but regular PHP files.
 For instance, if we have a `BookFactory` for the `Book` model, it would look like so.

 ```php
 <?php